ttag-org/ttag/gitbook/reference-jt-tag.md

 ### Default resolve

-By default, if no translation was found, c-3po returns an array of the source strings and expressions.
+By default, if no translation was found, ttag returns an array of the source strings and expressions.